 Challenges of farmers:

-- Manual and decentralized approach to asset management causes poorly operated assets.
+- A manual and decentralized approach to asset management causes poorly operated assets;

 IoT sensors located in the machines can monitor the state of machinery and transmit information to multiple devices of the personnel.
 As well, GPS trackers on the machines can track the location and movement of each machine and transmit real-time data.
 Both can transmit data in a centralized IoT Assets tracking hub.
 In the hub, an individual farmer and managers of holdings can:

-- track location and movement of all machinery
+- Track the location and movement of all machinery;

-- keep the history of location and movement of each machine
+- Keep the history of the location and movement of each machine;